 These financial statements have been prepared assuming that the Company will continue as a going concern.
-The Company has an accumulated deficit from inception through February 28, 2023, of approximately \$40,993,000 and has yet to achieve profitable operations, and projects further losses in the development of its business.
+The Company has an accumulated deficit from inception through May 31, 2023, of approximately \$41,945,000 and has yet to achieve profitable operations, and projects further losses in the development of its business.

-On February 28, 2023, the Company had a working capital surplus of approximately \$1,561,000; however the Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+On May 31, 2023, the Company had a working capital surplus of approximately \$1,352,000; however the Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 The Company doesn't expect to generate revenue from operations in the near future.

-In accordance with our current projected budget, the Company does not have sufficient capital to fund its share of total cash calls required under the RTMD agreement and expected general and administrative expenses during the fiscal year ending August 31, 2023.
-Failure by the Company to fund required cash calls to Round Top would result in significant dilution to its 20% ownership interest.
-Accordingly, the Company will be required to raise additional capital to fund its obligations during the fiscal year ending August 31, 2023.
+In accordance with our current projected budget, the Company does not have sufficient capital to fund its share of total cash calls required under the RTMD operating agreement ("Operating Agreement") as well as expected general and administrative expenses during the next twelve months.
+Failure by the Company to fund required cash calls to RTMD would result in dilution to its then current RTMD ownership interest (20% as of May 31, 2023).
+Accordingly, the Company will be required to either raise additional capital to fund its obligations during the next twelve months or elect to dilute its ownership interest in RTMD.
 There can be no assurance that the Company will be able to raise the necessary capital to fund its cash calls and expected general and administrative expenses.
-No cash calls were requested during the second quarter ended February 28, 2023, or in March 2023, and we have been notified by USARE that there will not be a cash call in April 2023.
-The Company may also seek to obtain short-term loans from the directors of the Company.
+No cash calls were requested during the third fiscal quarter ended May 31, 2023.
 Based on these factors, there is substantial doubt as to the Company's ability to continue as a going concern for a period of twelve months from the issuance date of these financial statements.
 These financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that may be necessary should we be unable to continue as a going concern.